Runinho/thi-timetable/README.md

 # thi-timetable
 *This is not an **official** Project/App/Webseite of the Technical University Ingolstad (Technische Hochschule Ingolstadt).*

 Progressiv Web App build with React providing the core functionality of the offical THI App, but **good**.
+A Hosted version of this site can be found [here](thi-app.frohn.cologne).

 <p align="center">
   <img height="400" src="https://i.imgur.com/gDa79SQ.png"><br/>